fourofclubs001/python-dev-docker/README.md

-# python-dev-docker
-Base docker for python development
+# Base container for python development

-# for running the container
+Steps:

-docker-compose up
+- docker-compose up --build -d

-# Use
-- install VSCode extension Dev Containers
+- open container with VSCode extension Dev Containers
-- run container
-- from vscode select "Dev Container: Attach to Running Container"
-- On the new window select the /code directory
-- Install VSCode python extension
+- open a terminal on the container and execute cat ~/.ssh/id_rsa.pub
+- copy the generated key on your git account
 - enjoy